AncientNLP/potnia/paper.md

     ```
 -->

-2. **Regular Expressions for Complex Text:** Regular expressions are used to manage uncertain readings, special symbols, and compound tokens.
-This enables accurate tokenization and conversion of transliterated texts.
+2. **Tokenization:** The tokenize_transliteration method applies complex symbol replacements and regular expressions to transliterated text based on the rules specified in the YAML file.
+This tokenization process ensures that the text is split accurately into its meaningful components, handling special symbols and spacing using placeholders, and preparing the text for Unicode conversion.

-3. **Custom Tokenization and Unicode Conversion:** Potnia provides a flexible tokenization system tailored to each script’s unique structure.
-The ``to_unicode`` method converts transliterations into Unicode based on mappings stored in YAML files (fig. \ref{fig:potnia-example}).
+3. **Transliteration to Unicode and Back:** Potnia uses the to_unicode and to_transliteration methods to convert between transliterated text and its Unicode representation.
+The mappings are loaded from the YAML file, allowing flexibility across languages.
+The to_unicode method converts transliterated text into its corresponding Unicode signs (fig. \ref{fig:potnia-example}), while the to_transliteration method does the reverse, ensuring round-trip conversion.

 ![Example of using Potnia.\label{fig:potnia-example}](docs/_static/img/potnia-example.png){ width=80% }

-4. **Regularisation of Text:** The regularize method cleans the output by handling missing elements and unnecessary tags, refining the text for downstream use.
+4. **Regularization of Text:** The regularize method applies a series of regular expression rules to clean and normalize the Unicode output.
+It removes unnecessary tags, ignores patterns specified in the YAML file (e.g., annotations or uncertain characters), and ensures that only the essential characters are retained.
+This step ensures the output is refined and ready for downstream tasks.

 <!--
     ```python